scikit-learn/blog/_posts/2022-11-30-meekail-zain-interview.md

 Posted by [Sangam SwadiK](https://www.linkedin.com/in/sangam-swadi-k/)

-Meekail Zain is a Computer science PhD student at UGA.
-Member of Quinn Research Group.
-Software Engineer at Quansight
+Meekail Zain is a computer science PhD student at University of Georgia (USA), a member of Quinn Research Group and a software engineer at Quansight.

 1. __Tell us about yourself.__